A persistent ID never changes. It is persistent.

 Sketches don’t have a unique identifier (their features do), but each sketch segment within that sketch does have an ID.

-Sketch segments IDs are unique because they consist of two integers (in VBA) or longs (in C#), for example: 12-42.
+Sketch segment IDs are unique because they consist of two integers (in VBA) or longs (in C#), for example: 12-42.

 But that combination of numbers is not unique within the sketch, a different element type (line, arc, etc) can use the same numbers.
 So you also need to combine it with the element type and the sketch name.
 That means you better wrap the whole thing and create a SketchSegmentID class.
 Here’s mine: